RicoJia/ricojia.github.io/_posts/2023/2023-01-05-cpp-virtual.markdown

 }
 ```

-### If You Have A Base Class, Always Define Virtual Dtor it
+### If You Have A Base Class, Always Define A Virtual Dtor For It

 In C++ polymorphism, **IT IS REQUIRED TO DECLARE BASE CLASS'S DTOR AS VIRTUAL**